“There is an old saying that blood is thicker than water.”

 The show was in black & white until the very last season in 1965/66 when it had its final season in color.
 The episodes certainly show their age with plenty of issues from time to time, from shifting light to scratches to some kind of overlapping dirt.
 But when you consider the age of these early seasons, I think they did a tremendous job of restoration here.
 There have been more famous and recent shows that were not restored this well.
 It helps that unlike many comedies, particularly later in the 70’s and 80’s, this wasn’t shot on videotape.
 This was 35mm film and native 4K.
 You’re not going to get that kind of resolution here, but I think you’ll find they did a pretty good job in restoring the material.
 Starting with the second season, episodes were culled not from their original broadcast copies but from later repeats that included Ozzie or Harriet explaining the episode was from years ago, and these were followed by a Ricky Nelson song.
 It’s obvious we lost a small piece of the original episode, but I assume this was done to give us the best possible copy.

-The show often broke the fourth wall, and the actors spoke directly to the camera.
+The show often broke the fourth wall more than ever in the 8th season, and the actors spoke directly to the camera.
 It’s likely most of the “rules” for television hadn’t even been established yet, and the industry as a whole was learning.
 Ozzie was the main guy here.
 He wrote and directed and produced most of these episodes as well as writing and directing the show’s music.
 He was Desi a few years before there was a Desi.
-I watched all 78 episodes in these two sets before writing this.
+I watched all 68 episodes in these two sets before writing this.
 It was a big investment of time and energy.
 I suspect you might find watching shows like this a some simple old-fashioned fun thing to do.
-“You know, you should do that more often.”
+“This is situational comedy.”